 Users will submit an application via a web form on this TNA web site which will permit a preference for a particular host institute (allowing for spoken language and detailed scientific requirements).
 Visiting users will be selected via a competitive process based on the quality of the scientific application, on the needs of the user, their access to computational astrophysics, and the adequacy between the proposed project and the requested TNA sites.
-The unit of time for a visit is normally 5 working days.
+The unit of time for a visit is normally 5 working days, but can last up to 10 days.
 Iterations between the user and the TNA site contact point will take place by e-mail before the visit to ascertain their experience in computational astrophysics and to refine the requirements and needs of the user for his/her visit, and thus to tailor the tools made available by the TNA site.
 Additional support will be available by e-mail after the visit to ensure the best use of the computational astrophysics tool offered by this TNA.
 The selection process will ensure that the best scientific use of the TNA is made and that the selected TNA site matches the needs of the user.

-Support offered under this proposal: during the visit the user will be given space within an office in the host institute, access to the internet and assigned a contact scientist who will be responsible for supporting the user and who will be available throughout the visit.
+During the visit the user will be given space within an office in the host institute, access to the internet and assigned a contact scientist who will be responsible for supporting the user and who will be available throughout the visit.
 The support will be provided by at least one person, for several hours a day, by means of tutorials, hands- on sessions, and models tailored to the users’ needs.
 After the visit, a point of contact at the TNA site will still be available for follow-up discussions.